wincle626/JetsonNano_Setup/README.md

-# This is the repository of enviroment setup for Jetson Nano
+# This is the repository of different setups for Jetson Nano